jjti/personal-site/content/drafts/2018-05-14-Serverless-Scraper/index.md

 And the job of the webpage renderer is to, on changes to the house ranking, build a webpage at [http://www.houses.joshuatimmons.com/](http://www.houses.joshuatimmons.com/) to show the results visually.

-The typical route to accomplishing the above would be to create a single Golang application that runs on a server and re-scrapes and re-builds the webpages every x number of hours.
+The typical route to accomplishing the above would be to create a single Golang application that runs on a server and re-scrapes and re-builds the webpages every n number of hours.
 That would've worked fine, but would've meant worrying about and paying for an EC2 instance for the app.
 And, since I want to serve the website from S3 (for all its benefits), it would mean that the server's only job would be to scrape every x-hours and sit idle during each interim.
 I.e. there would be a lot of downtime for an app that's only accomplishing something a few time a day.

 Serverless is a better solution to this problem.
 Rather than thinking about the instance that the server runs on, the scraper and renderer and can be split into two cloud functions (Lambda for AWS) and only be executed when needed.
 Lambda takes care of the deployment, and Serverless makes it easy to develop and push the code to Lambda.